JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 To declare a service, you can use the following extension points in the IntelliJ Platform:

-* `applicationService`: designed to declare an application level service.
+* `com.intellij.applicationService`: designed to declare an application level service.
-* `projectService`: designed to declare a project level service.
+* `com.intellij.projectService`: designed to declare a project level service.
-* `moduleService`: designed to declare a module level service.
+* `com.intellij.moduleService`: designed to declare a module level service.

 **To declare a service:**